 This article shows how to create bot transcript files using Microsoft's Bot Framework Emulator.
-Transcript files may also be created programatically; you can read more concerning that approach here.
+Transcript files may also be created programmatically; see Blob transcript storage to read more concerning that approach.
 In this article we will use the Bot Framework sample code for Multi Turn Prompt Bot that requests a user's mode of transportation, name and age, but any code that can be accessed using Microsoft's Bot Framework Emulator may be used to create a transcript file.

 Within the Live Chat tab (shown below), select the Save transcript button.